ProjectDidymus/didymus.info/content/en/about/members.md

 ## Leonard de Ruiter MSc

 Leonard (b.
-1993) studied Child and Adolescent Psychology at Leiden University.
-He is currently studying at the Theological University of Apeldoorn.
+1993) has been blind from birth and studied Child and Adolescent Psychology at Leiden University.
+He is currently studying at the Theological University of Apeldoorn out of his desire to become a minister within the Dutch Christian Reformed Churches.
 Due to a strong affinity with IT, he has developed as a software developer and is employed part time at [SEVENP](https://sevenp.nl/).
 He has contributed to various open-source projects, such as [the NVDA screen reader](https://www.nvaccess.org/) and the [liblouis](https://liblouis.io/) braille translator.
 In addition, he has contributed to an [eight-dot braille standard](https://braille-autoriteit.org/standaarden/achtpuntsbraille/) for the Dutch language area within the Dutch Braille Authority.

 ## Dr. Marco Rotman